utdata/rwdir/docs/index.md

 This text stands upon the shoulders of giants and by design does not cover all aspects of using R. Here are some other useful books, tutorials and sites dedicated to R. There are other task-specific tutorials and articles sprinkled throughout the book in the Resources section of select chapters.

-- [R Journalism Examples](https://utdata.github.io/r-journalism-examples/), a companion piece of sorts to this book with example code to accomplish specific tasks.
-It is a work-in-progress, and quite nascent at that.
 - [R for Data Science](https://r4ds.had.co.nz/index.html) by Hadley Wickham and Garrett Grolemund.
 - The [Tidyverse](https://www.tidyverse.org/) site, which has tons of documentation and help.
 - The [RStudio Cheatsheets](https://www.rstudio.com/resources/cheatsheets/).